Suraj Rajendran

 I am honored to be supported by the National Science Foundation through a Graduate Research Fellowship.
 Currently, I am co-mentored by Dr. Fei Wang and Dr. Iman Hajirasouliha.

-Experience & Education
+Education

 - B.S.
 Biomedical Engineering, Georgia Institute of Technology.
 Minor in Computing and Intelligence.
 President’s Undergraduate Research Award (PURA) Fellow.